 Confrontation

-Following Natalie’s instructions on dealing with the Albanian mob, the police van and two cruisers approached the Chicago Digital Consultants complex from different directions, arriving simultaneously.
-Natalie and the seven officers, all in standard Chicago Police uniforms, barged through the building’s revolving doors.
-A uniformed guard quickly approached and said curtly: “You have to go through the metal detectors and remove all electronics and weapons before entering this facility.”
+Following Natalie’s instructions on dealing with the Albanian mob, the police van and two cruisers approached the Chicago Cyber Engineering complex from different directions, arriving simultaneously.
+Natalie and the seven officers barged through the building’s revolving doors.
+A uniformed guard quickly approached and spoke curtly.

+“You must go through the metal detectors and remove all electronics and weapons before entering this facility.”

-Ryan DiMarco stood face-to-face with the guard and replied, in a rather stern voice, “You are unaware of city ordinance 1016.23 that states that officers may not remove any of their equipment during the normal course of their duties.
+Ryan DiMarco stood face-to-face with the guard.

+“You are unaware of city ordinance 1016.23, which states that officers may not remove any of their equipment during the normal course of their duties.
 Or, in other words, our answer is no, we don’t have to submit to your security procedures.”

-Pointing to Natalie, the guard added: “Well, she does.”
+“Well, she does.”

 “Nope, she’s with us.
 She’s not going through your TSA line either.”

-With his peripheral vision, Mac noticed that the desk receptionist was making a panicky call on her phone.
+Mac noticed that the desk receptionist was making a panicky call on her phone.
 Seconds later, a flashily dressed female emerged from the first-floor security door.
-Natalie recognized her as; it was Alice Brinlyn, Dr. Morton's executive assistant.
+Natalie recognized her as Alice Brinlyn, Dr. Morton's executive assistant.
 Looking a bit worried, she scurried up to the group of officers.

 “Is there something I can help you with, Officers?”

 Mac stepped forward with Natalie.

-“Yes, Ms. Rumsfort here would like to speak with Dr. Lewis Morton right awaat once.
+“Yes, Ms. Rumsfort here would like to speak with Dr. Lewis Morton at once.
 I’m her protection; wherever she goes, I go.”

 “Do you have an appointment, Ms. Rumsfort?”